Is the GMAT Official Guide Enough?

 To score high on the GMAT, we need the following:

-• Knowledge of the key concepts involved in GMAT Quant and Verbal questions
+• Knowledge of the key concepts involved in GMAT Quant, Verbal, and Data Insights questions

 • Strategies for answering GMAT questions efficiently and correctly